UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 The service can then be called by adding its name to the switch statement in the `ServiceFactory` by adding a new case for its `name` attribute in lowercase and returning a new object of the service (which takes the `payload` as its only parameter).
 No other code interaction needs to take place.

+The service should be placed in the `services` package, in the relevant category package, defining a new package if it does not fall into an existing category.

+### Documentation

+With either extension method, please ensure to update the documentation accordingly after adding new services.

+The new service's name should be add to the bullet [list of recognised service names](#interface), preferably to maintain alphabetical order.

-The service should be placed in the `services` package, in the relevant category package, and its API format should be listed in the ["API Format"](#api-formats) section with its description and any metadata it returns.
+The new service's API format should also be listed in the ["API Format"](#api-formats) section with its description, parameters it takes (if applicable) and any metadata it returns.

-The new service's name should also be added to the bullet list of [endpoints](https://github.com/UCLComputerScience/COMP0016_2020_21_Team25/blob/main/App/Services-API/README.md#endpoints) defined in the RESTful API package's README.
+The new service's name should also be added to the bullet list of [endpoints](src/main/java/servicesAPI/api/README.md#endpoints) defined in the RESTful API package's README.